Representing General Stochastic Processes as Martingale Laws: Introduction

 \begin{theorem} A collection of filtered processes is relatively compact in the adapted weak topology if and only if the respective collection of laws is relatively compact. \end{theorem} We emphasize that Theorem~\ref{thm:ProhorovIntro} was in essence already established by Hoover \cite[Theorem~4.3]{Ho91} based on repeated applications of the compactness result of Meyer--Zheng \cite{MeZh84} to the iterated prediction processes.
 The difference to Theorem~\ref{thm:ProhorovIntro} is that Hoover \cite{Ho91} does not consider stochastic processes in the classical sense, in particular, no adaptedness-constraint is present in his setting.

+Theorem~\ref{thm:ProhorovIntro} guarantees the existence of numerous compact sets, and by identifying filtered processes with their adapted distributions, Theorem~\ref{thm:introAdaptedDistrChar} establishes a linear structure on $\uFP$.
+Hence, it is thus natural to ask whether $\uFP$ allows for a Brouwer-type fixed point theorem.
+Indeed, such a theorem holds true. \begin{theorem} Let $f : \uFP \to \uFP$ be continuous with relatively compact range.
+Then $f$ has a fixed point. \end{theorem}

-\begin{remark} For simplicity the results in this section are stated for \cadlag\ processes with values in $\R^d$.
-We want to emphasize that most of our constructions are independent of the specific choice of the path space. \end{remark}
+\begin{remark} For simplicity the results in this section are stated for processes with paths in $D([0,1];\R^d)$ equipped with Skorohod's $J_1$-topology.
+We want to emphasize that most of our constructions are independent of the specific choice of the path space and the topology on it. \end{remark}